Mastering Insertion Sort in C: Code, Logic, and Applications

 Insertion Sort belongs to the family of O(n²) comparison-based sorting algorithms, but its adaptive behavior makes it faster than similar algorithms (like Bubble Sort) when the data is nearly sorted.
 Unlike divide-and-conquer algorithms such as Merge Sort and Quick Sort, insertion sort works in-place and is easier to implement, but performs poorly on large datasets.
 There exist a few advanced variants, like Binary Insertion Sort and Shell Sort, which reduce the number of comparisons or jumps, and they are extensively used in hybrid algorithms (Timsort, Introsort) as a result of its small subarray efficiency.

-The table below gives a comparative overview of insertion sort and several common sorting algorithms, thereby emphasising differences in approach, complexity, adaptiveness, and typical use cases being emphasized.
+The table below gives a comparative overview of insertion sort and several common sorting algorithms, thereby emphasising differences in approach, complexity, adaptiveness, and typical use cases.

 Algorithm Approach/Paradigm Time Complexity (Best / Avg / Worst) Space Complexity Typical Use Cases / Notes